sonmarcho/sonmarcho.github.io/5-passions.md

 ### Writing Chinese

-Who could speak about Chinese without mentioning the Chinese characters?
+Who could talk about Chinese without mentioning the Chinese characters?
 There truly is beauty in a Chinese character, and a powerful evocative power.
 This is especially striking when looking at traditional Chinese characters, that is to say characters from before the 1952 simplification in